July Beekeeping Tasks UK

 - Note any changes in temperament – sustained aggression or nervousness can be a reason to review queen quality later.

 For more on how to handle frames and carry out systematic inspections, see the hive management guide.
+If colonies are still showing swarm signs later than expected, it is worth reviewing swarm prevention so that late-season swarm pressure does not catch you out.

 Honey Flow, Supers and Harvest Planning